nickgaya/autohalt/README.md

 # AutoPause

-A Firefox web extension to turn off autoplay by default on supported websites.
+A Firefox web extension to turn off autoplaying of suggested videos.

-Websites with media content often have an "autoplay" feature to automatically begin playing related or suggested content after the end of the content a user has selected.
+Websites with media content often have an "autoplay next" feature to automatically begin playing related or suggested content after the end of the content a user has selected.
 Some users may consider this an anti-feature designed to prolong engagement without the user's consent.
 This extension seeks to turn off such functionality by default, putting control back in the user's hands.

 ## Supported websites